maximmax42/Citador/README.md

 - Allows you to see the message that will be quoted
 - Allows you to delete a message you don't want to quote
 - Allows you to select the message you want to quote
-- Allows you to switch servers of channels while quoting
+- Allows you to switch servers or channels while quoting

 ### BetterDiscord installation